What is an interest rate lock for mortgages?

 • Credit profile: We'll obtain a credit report that shows your current debts and payment history.
 The report will also include a credit score based on your overall credit history.

-• Property type: Investment properties, condominiums, and multifamily homes are generally considered to be higher risks than single family detached homes.
+• Property type: Investment properties, condominiums, and multifamily homes are generally considered to be higher risks than single-family detached homes.

 • Loan-to-value (LTV) ratio: The amount you want to borrow compared to the appraised value of the property.
 Generally, the lower your LTV ratio, the lower your interest rate and costs.